 Image

-Images are categorized into two types:
+Images are divided into two categories:

 Custom Images